 Think about how you could add value to them too (remember it’s a two way street).
-Perhaps they would like VIP treatment, or backstage access or VIP treatment while they have backstage access.
+Perhaps they would like VIP treatment, or backstage access, or both!
 Maybe they would like their name on the invite, or to say a few words at the event.
 It’s important that you integrate your influencer and their personality into your marketing and event to get the most out for both parties.

 Create quality content that they’ll actually want to share with their followers.
 And let them do the same for you.

 Make sure that your event is in line with their interests and that of their followers.
 Don’t mass message them.
 Send them a personal invite highlighting why you think they are a good fit, and offer them a unique discount for them to give to their circles and followers.

 If your event is on Quicket, you can send a unique link to each of your influencers which tracks each click and purchase on that link, while automatically applying their unique discount.
 It couldn’t be easier.
 Plus you’ll get all the info you need to see just how each influencer and also your choice of influencer is benefitting your event and marketing.